Last Updated on April 1, 2022 by Chef Mireille

 - 1 cup coconut milk

 - 1/4 teaspoon pandan essence

 - 1/2 cup coconut cream

-- mango slices
+- 1 mango diced

 - Place the dried blue flowers in a bowl and cover with the boiling water.
-Leave for 1 hour.
-Drain well to extract all the liquid.
-A citrus squeezer works best for this.
+Leave for at least an hour.
+The longer you let it rest, the deeper the blue hue will be.

-- Pour the extract into a rice cooker with the coconut milk, sticky rice, pandan and salt.
+- Pour the butterfly pea flower extract into a rice cooker with the coconut milk, sticky rice, pandan and salt.

 - Transfer cooked rice to a bowl.
 Add sugar and coconut cream.
 Stir to combine.